ThemModdingHerds/velvet-beautifier/PATCH.md

 {
-    "type": "U", // we're updating a value "value_type": "N", // the value we set is a number "property": "balls/[2]", // we want to patch the array "balls" at index 2 (arrays start at 0, not 1) "value": 2 // the fix
+    "type": "U", // we're updating a value "value_type": "N", // the value we set is a number "path": "path/to/that/json/file", // the path to the json file "property": "balls/[2]", // we want to patch the array "balls" at index 2 (arrays start at 0, not 1) "value": 2 // the fix
 }